About Us

 PATRON PRIVACY AND CONFIDENTIALITY

 The Security Public Library (SPL) maintains that patron records and other information that identifies a person as having used the library are confidential under provisions of the Colorado Library Law (Colorado Revised Statutes 24-90-119).
 Security Public Library staff shall consider use of the library, questions asked, materials borrowed, use of databases and Internet, attendance at programs, and presence of the patron in the library, as being protected by this law.
+The privacy protections afforded to this information extend to all patrons, regardless of age, gender, race, religion, sexual orientation, gender identity, national origin, immigration status, residential situation, or fugitive status as long as they are not in violation of SPL’s Patron Responsibilities and Conduct Policy.
 In accordance with library law, privacy of library records is protected as follows:

 - Except as set forth in subsection (2) of this section, a publicly-supported library or library system shall not disclose any record or other information which identifies a person as having requested or obtained specific materials or service or as otherwise having used the library.